Lennart Peyron

+Early life

+Peyron was born on 19 November 1909 in Stockholm, Sweden, the son of Major General Henry Peyron and his wife Louise (née Reuterskiöld).

 Career

-Peyron was born on 19 November 1909 in Stockholm, Sweden, the son of major general Henry Peyron and his wife Louise (née Reuterskiöld).
-He became an officer in 1931 when he was commissioned as fänrik in the Swedish Navy.
+Peyron became an officer in 1931 when he was commissioned as fänrik in the Swedish Navy.
 He was promoted to lieutenant in 1936 in the Swedish Air Force, captain in 1940 and major in 1944.
 Peyron served as chief of staff of the Third Air Group (Tredje flygeskadern, E 3) from 1944 to 1947 when he was promoted to lieutenant colonel.
 He was then commanding officer of the Flygkadettskolan (F 20) from 1947 to 1951 when he was promoted to colonel and appointed commanding officer of the Östgöta Wing (F 3).
 In 1952, Peyron was appointed Inspector of Flight Safety (Flygsäkerhetstjänsten) and in 1957 Chief of the Air Staff.
 In 1957, Peyron was also promoted to major general.
 He served in this position for three years until he was appointed commanding officer of the Third Air Group in 1960.